but in the case you haven't - you're definitely in for a treat.

 were many images that helped guide the design - a shot of a patent

-, a picture of Gossip Girl’s Blake Lively perched on a bed
+leather chair, a picture of Gossip Girl’s Blake Lively perched on a bed

 with laptop and cell phone in hand, a few dramatic bed canopies, etc.